-Traumatic experiences leave traces, whether on a large scale (on our histories and cultures) or close to home, on our families, with dark secrets being imperceptibly passed down through generations.
-They also leave traces on our minds and emotions, on our capacity for joy and intimacy, and even on our biology and immune systems.
+Traumatic experiences leave traces, whether on a large scale (on our histories and cultures) or close to home, on our families, on our selves.
+Traumatic experiences also leave traces on our minds and emotions, on our capacity for joy and attachment, and even on our biology and immune systems.
 Trauma affects not only those who are directly exposed to it, but also those around it.
-Trauma victims are often among the most vulnerable in society.... especially when they include children.
+Trauma victims are often among the most vulnerable in society.

-We are at last beginning to show that there is an intimate and dynamic relationship between what is going on with our feelings and thoughts and what happens in the body; the mind and body are inseparable, and mental and physical health conditions are often connected.
+We are at last beginning to show that there is a relationship between what is going on with our feelings and thoughts and what happens in the body; the mind and body and spirit are connected.

-Even as recently as five years ago, we didn’t understand that the lower brain (primitive mind) could command the shutdown response, totally bypassing the prefrontal cortex (intellectual mind), totally bypassing any sense of ‘choice’.
+Even as recently as ten years ago, we didn’t understand that the unconscious mind (primitive/emotional mind) could command the shutdown response, totally bypassing the conscious mind (intellectual/thinking mind), totally bypassing any sense of ‘choice’.
 And we didn't understand how important the role of neuroscience was to the process of feeling safe or how we might calm the fear in a traumatised brain.

 While some people are able to experience traumatic events without apparent ill-effects, the long-term consequences can be serious, whether by developing later psychological problems or even physical problems including substance abuse, personality problems, depression, anger, anxiety or suicidal thoughts/tendencies.